Top 4 Solutions to the Most Common Shopify Inventory Issues

 Orders getting delayed or lost

-Katana Smart Workshop Software has been designed for makers to overcome these Shopify inventory issues by directly integrating with your Shopify store.
+Katana Smart Manufacturing Software has been designed for makers to overcome these Shopify inventory issues by directly integrating with your Shopify store.
 Your orders through the store will automatically adjust your product and material inventory so you don’t have to spend time making constant adjustments.

 That way you can better spend time selling and working on your all-important products.